Elevating Marginalized Voices in Academe

 “Lessons is an anthology of narratives from Scholars of Color about traversing doctoral studies in American higher education,” explains Love.
 “With each chapter representing a letter written to the increasingly demographically diverse students entering the academy, this edited volume will underscore experiences, challenges, how-to’s, and validations from Scholars of Color who have navigated predominantly and historically white institutions.”

-We are grateful to editor Bridget H. Love who, ahead of the event, shared more about the inspiration for the book and the critical importance of the perspectives shared within.
-Read Dr. Love’s responses below and join the celebration on May 1st.
+Editor Bridget H. Love spoke with the School of Education and shared more about the inspiration for the book and the critical importance of the perspectives shared within.
+Check out the conversation, below.

 How did this book come about?

 "This work came about as we communed and shared our experiences in completing our doctoral studies at USF.
 Collectively, we navigated the elitism and marginalization of the academy while struggling to decenter the dominant narrative - a narrative that stifles the voices of Black, Indigenous, and people of color.
 This book of lessons provides a unique view into the academic lives of new scholars and challenges the idea of the 'traditional' graduate student, and subsequently who is recognized as a scholar."